The Frugal Off Grid Library

 This is not a tutorial.
 It’s a real monsoon event showing how the land, swales, and water systems respond in real time.

-This is a full-length interview discussing frugal off-grid living and the systems I use to think about building a sustainable life, including shelter, water, food, power, and income.
+This full-length news interview discusses frugal off-grid living and the practical systems used to build a stable rural life, including shelter, water, food, power, and income.

 Contact form